hyperkarmic/nvim-tmux-dotfiles/vim-notes.md

 150:W and B jump between key value pairs!!!!2 sends you underneath 4 2 under etc....
 151:vas-as-as-as-as highlights additional paragraphs!
 152: old: gives us a sequential list of files I just worked on!
-153:remap ctrl-c better than esc to escape insert mode!:w 154:Macros are nothing to be scared of.  q+any-letter+key-strokes+q leaves us trigger with @+letter
+153:remap ctrl-c better than esc to escape insert mode!
+154:Macros are nothing to be scared of.  q+any-letter+key-strokes+q leaves us trigger with @+letter
 155: !!date inserts date in normal mode!
 156:   q: gives us navagatable used command list